 - Run more efficiently.

 - Follow the speed limit and drive sensibly – not aggressively (eg fast accelerations, hard stops, etc.)

-- Do not speed up and down the motorway (unless you need it for safety).
+- On the motorway, do not speed up and slow down (unless you need it for safety).
 Once you get up to speed, stay there.
 Use cruise control whenever possible.

-- Remove unnecessary extra weight, avoid idling and remove the cargo box from the vehicle's roof (if you do not really need to use it) to help even more.
+- Remove unnecessary extra weight, avoid idling and remove the cargo box from the vehicle's roof (unless you need to use it) to help even more.

 - Keep your car in shape.

 - Spend less time sitting in traffic by avoiding rush hour on daily commutes.

 - Run all your errands in one day instead of taking several short trips during the week.